DrStormWalker/rust-rpi-pico-starter/README.md

 "USB Bootloader mode", by rebooting the pico whilst holding the button labelled "BOOTSEL" on the pico.

-Once the Pico has rebooted it can be mounted using the provided script
+Once the Pico has rebooted it can be mounted using the provided script.
+NOTE: This script does not work on MacOS instead the Pico is auto mounted.

 ```sh
 ./mount-pi.sh